murtaza64/code_samples/README.md

 })
 ```

-## Chess (2017)
+## Chess
 I created this terminal chess a while back.
 It makes use of some nice Python features.
 It supports everything except en passant and castling, which slipped my mind at the time.
-Below are some snippets, but the full code is available in the repo.
+Below are some snippets, but the full code is available in this repo.

 Example piece class. `theoretical moves` is a generator used to retrieve all moves that the piece could make if the board were empty.
 This is combined with `validate_move` to create the square highlights in the terminal when you select a piece. `validate_move` is sometimes used directly if algebraic chess notation is used to make the move.
 ```python